Synthetic Insulation vs. Down

 Light, Medium, or Heavy Insulation

 Long backpacking trips and big alpine missions place a premium on weight and space.
 Lightly insulated jackets, like the Rab Xenon X Hoodie, which delivers great warmth for the weight are appreciated.
 The Nano Air Hoody paired with the Outdoor Research Helium 2 rain shell would be a versatile, light-and-fast combo.
-If you primarily want an insulated jacket to keep you warm in camp or while belaying in below freezing conditions, the heavy weight Patagonia DAS and or the Mountain Hardwear Super Compressor are the warmest models we tested.
-Layer them right over the top of everything you're wearing.
+If you primarily want an insulated jacket to keep you warm in camp or while belaying in below freezing conditions, the heavy weight Patagonia DAS is the warmest model we tested.
+Layer it right over the top of everything you're wearing.

 Breathable or Wind Resistant

 In our full review, we detail the continuum of light insulated jackets that range from super breathable to more wind resistant.
 When you want to wear your jacket as an outer layer, the type that will work best for you largely depends on what you expect out of it.
 Very breathable models like the Nano Air Hoody and Uberlayer work great for folks that push hard and generate a lot of sweat.
 No more taking your warm layer on and off to manage overheating.
 However, you'll need to break out a light Wind Breaker Jacket if the wind starts ripping though.
-Models in the middle of the continuum, like the UL Thermawrap and Nano Puff Hoody strike a balance.
+Models in the middle of the continuum, like the North Face Thermoball Hoody and Nano Puff Hoody strike a balance.
 They won't handle high output activity as well, but do a better job blocking the wind.
-The Rab Xenon X and Rab Strata Hoody, the most wind resistant of the light shells, are also very water resistant.
+The Rab Xenon X and Patagonia DAS Parka, the most wind resistant jackets in our review, are also very water resistant.
 Their useful range as a terminal layer extends much further into windy and wet conditions.

 Hood or No Hood